camorante/Company-Churn-Final/README.md

 3 Train classification model as baseline to have a point of comparison.

-4 Train KNN, Logistic regression, Decision Tree, SGDClassifier, SVM, Neural Network and Ensemble models in search of the best one.
-Oversampling techniques will be used (SMOTE, ADASYN) and neural networks will not be used since the number of records is not very large.
+4 Train KNN, Logistic regression, Decision Tree, SGDClassifier, SVM, Neural Network(for testing and comparison purposes only) and Ensemble models in search of the best one.
+Oversampling ADASYN techniques will be used.

 5 Once the model has been found, debugged and improved a version 1.0 will be deployed in production for use by the customer service area.